kedNalatacId/AP-YAML-Enumerator/README.md

 As an example of how explosive this can be:
 If you select 4x options that each have 3x possibilities, then you should see 81 output documents in a single yaml file.
-The example config shows an ALTTP example with these numbers.
+The example config shows an ALTTP example with similar numbers (54).
 The number of yamls can quickly get out of hand, be warned.
+If the number of documents for a game would be > 1000, a warning will ask the user to continue in case that's more than they expected.

 # How to run

 Copy the script into your Archipelago directory and run it:
 `python3 aye.py --config <path to config> --dir <output dir>`

-WARNING: command line args have not been tested; for now just use a config file.

 # How to configure